watson-developer-cloud/assistant-toolkit/conversational-skills/procode-endpoints.md

           description: "An unbounded measure of the relevance of a particular result, dependent on the query and matching document.
 A higher score indicates a greater match to the query parameters."
           format: double
       description: An object containing search result metadata from the Discovery service.
-    OrchestrationResponse:
-      required:
-      - context
-      - output
-      - resolver
-      properties:
-        context:
-          allOf:
-          - $ref: '#/components/schemas/MessageContext'
-          - description: "Only the `skills['conversational skills']` part of the context is writeable by conversational skills.
-The skill should updates its state comprising of `slots`, `local_variables` and `session_variables`."
-        output:
-          $ref: '#/components/schemas/MessageOutput'
-        resolver:
-          type: string
-          description: A resolver is a way for the conversational skill to indicate how it wants the Assistant to proceed.
-          enum:
-          - continue
-          - user-interaction
-          - end-conversation
-          - fallback
-          - validation_error
-      description: Response expected from Conversational skill.
     ErrorResponse:
       required:
       - code